cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 Pretty straightforward, isn't it?
 This is not that much different from having such a constant at the namespace scope, but as it is only used within the `Image` class it kinda makes sense to have it stored there.

-However, this is one of those cases when there is some pretty rare but powerful use for non-const data.
+Now, to `static` class non-const data.
+This is one of those rare cases when it's ok to use non-const data outside of a tight local scope.
 We can have `static` non-const class data that we use to compute anything that must have visibility or that must be used by all instances of this class.
 This can be a pool of memory or of some stuff, modified and reused by the objects of our class or some form of bookkeeping that involves all objects of the class.

-Just as an illustration, let's see how such data can be used using our `Image` class as an example.
-Let's say, for the sake of example, we wanted to know how many `Image` instances are present at any time in our program.
+Just as an illustration, let's see how such data can be used within our `Image` class as an example.
+Let's say, we wanted to know how many `Image` instances are present at any time in our program.
 We would then extend our class with a `static` counter:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER